OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 ![Screenshot of the Outlook Smart Alerts error message when required categories are missing from the message or appointment being sent.](./assets/outlook-check-item-categories-smart-alerts.png)

-Event-based add-ins are expected to be short-running and lightweight.
+Event-based add-ins should be short-running and lightweight.
 To prevent the possibility of a long-running operation that may lead to an add-in timeout, the color category creation process is handled by `onItemComposeHandler` instead of `onItemSendHandler`.

 ### Implement a task pane

-Task panes can be used to complement event-based activation by providing users with a venue to further interact with the add-in.
+Task panes are used to complement event-based activation by providing users with a venue to further interact with the add-in.
 The `taskpane.html` and `taskpane.js` files configure the UI and functionality of the task pane, respectively.
 This allows the user to easily choose and apply the required Office Add-ins Sample color categories to the message or appointment.

-## Known Issues
+## Known issues

 - In the Windows client, imports are not supported in the JavaScript file where you implement event-based activation handling.